virtusize/integration_android/README-JP.md

 app.Virtusize.load(product);
    ```

 ### 3. Enable SNS authentication

-The SNS authentication flow requires opening a Chrome Custom Tab which will load a web page for a user to login with their SNS account.
+The SNS authentication flow requires opening a Chrome Custom Tab, which will load a web page for the user to login with their SNS account.
 A custom URL scheme must be defined to return the login response to your app from a Chrome Custom Tab.

 Edit your `AndroidManifest.xml` file to include an intent filter and a `<data>` tag for the custom URL scheme.

 ```xml